 It also features ropes affixed to the corners.
 They are staked tightly in the ground for added support.

 Another tent shape that you should know is the cabin tent.
-You see, this one has a unique pole structure that enables the tent to form a cabin once you pitched it.
+You see, this one has a unique pole structure that enables the tent to form the shape of a cabin once you pitched it.

 Of course, you know that a cabin is big, right?
-This tent shape is excellent for those who want to camp with their families and friends.
+Therefore, this particular tent shape is great for those who want to camp with their families and friends.

 In the market right now, you can already spot 10-person tents to 12-person tents.
 That shouldn't surprise you, though.

-Among the notable features of a cabin tent, rainfly and room dividers can make the space much more pleasant.
+Among the notable features of a cabin tent is the existence of a rainfly and room dividers.
 They make these tents more liveable.

 Keep in mind that these cabin tents are not designed to take rough atmospheric conditions.